Jean-Victor Makengo: Club career

-Makengo is a youth exponent from SM Caen.
+Makengo is a youth exponent from Caen.
 He made his Ligue 1 debut on 29 November 2015 against Girondins de Bordeaux.
 His potential had him linked to top clubs such as both Manchester United and Manchester City.
-On 31 August 2016, French side FC Lorient made a €5 million bid for the midfielder, refused by Caen.
+On 31 August 2016, French side Lorient made a €5 million bid for the midfielder, refused by Caen.

-He scored his first two goals in a professional match against AS Nancy in 4–2 in Coupe de la Ligue.
+He scored his first two goals in a professional match against Nancy in 4–2 in Coupe de la Ligue.
 He made 17 appearances in Ligue 1 in the 2016–17 season.
 At the end of the season, he was called up to France U21 team but missed the matches due to injuries.

-On 9 June 2017, Makengo joined French side OGC Nice.
+On 9 June 2017, Makengo joined French side Nice.

 On 25 June 2019, Makengo was loaned to Toulouse for one year with an option to buy.

 On 5 October 2020, Makengo joined Udinese for five years, with a transfer fee around €3.5 million.

 On 30 January 2023, Makengo signed a 4.5-year contract with Lorient.

 Personal life

 Born in France, Makengo is of DR Congolese descent.
-He is a youth international for France.
+He has older siblings, who are both older than him.
+Makengo is a youth international for France.